hiochiai/gemin/README.md

 # GemIn

 **GemIn** is a tool for running the **Gem**ini CLI **in**side a Docker container.
 By using this tool, you don't need to install Node.js on your host system.
+GemIn is designed to make your Gemini CLI experience safe, clean, and easy.

+It offers several key advantages:
-AI agents run safely in an isolated container environment, providing a clean and easy Gemini execution environment.
+- **Safe Execution**: AI agents run securely in an isolated container.
+- **Clean Environment**: No need to install Node.js on your host system.
+- **Easy User Switching**: Seamlessly switch between different authenticated users for various projects or accounts.

 ## Prerequisites